-While the act set out broad reforms, many details were left to regulators.
+Although the act set out broad reforms, many details were left to regulators.
 The Securities and Exchange Commission (SEC) was charged with numerous rulemakings and studies.
-In addition the SEC shares responsibility with the Commodities Futures Trading Commission for reforming the derivatives market.
+In addition, the SEC shares responsibility with the Commodities Futures Trading Commission for reforming the derivatives market.

-New investment products—federal law requires securities to be registered with the SEC unless they fall within an exemption from registration requirements.
-Generally, sellers of registered securities must disclose certain information about the securities they are offering.
-This may include information on industry risks, company risks, and investment risks.
-Retail investors have several investment options that are not regulated or lightly regulated; examples include private equity, private placements, and hedge funds.
+Examples include private equity, private placements, and hedge funds.
 Private equity firms generally use private capital to invest in companies with the goal of selling the company or returning it to public ownership.
 Private placements are investments that are exempt from registration under federal securities laws.
 Small or startup companies rely heavily on private placements.
-These types of investments can yield great reward, but they also present great risk of loss.
+These types of investments can yield great rewards, but they also present a great risk of loss.

 Until recently, hedge funds, which are privately-offered managed pools of capital, operated largely outside the authority of securities regulators.
-Initially investment vehicles for extremely wealthy and sophisticated investors, they are increasingly attracting investments from pension and retirement funds that contain the savings of less affluent investors.
-Hedge funds promise the potential for high returns and a hedge against market downturns.
-They have become a force in the marketplace, with an estimated $2.9 trillion invested in more than 10,000 hedge funds globally.
-Dodd-Frank requires managers of large hedge funds, which it calls “private fund advisers” for this purpose, to register as investment advisers with the SEC.
-However, the act exempts several types of funds, including venture capital funds and smaller funds, and the law left the SEC much latitude on how to define these exemptions.
+Dodd-Frank requires managers of large hedge funds to register as investment advisers with the SEC.
+However, the act exempts several types of funds, including venture capital funds and smaller funds.
+In addition, the law left the SEC much latitude on how to define these exemptions.

-Only accredited investors may invest in many of these nonregistered securities.
+Only accredited investors may invest in many of these unregistered securities.
 Both institutions and individuals may qualify to become accredited investors.
-Individuals may qualify in one of two ways, one based on wealth and the other based on income.
+Individuals may qualify in one of two ways, one based on wealth and the other based on income:

-- The wealth threshold is a net worth (or joint net worth if married) of over $1 million, excluding the value of the primary residence at the time of purchase.
-Retirement savings are not excluded from the wealth calculation.
+- The wealth threshold is a net worth (or joint net worth if married) of more than $1 million, excluding the value of the primary residence at the time of purchase.
+Retirement savings are included in the wealth calculation.

-The financial crisis introduced a new list of derivatives and other exotic investment product names to the public, including credit default swaps, mortgage-backed securities, and collateralized debt obligations.
+The financial crisis introduced a new list of derivatives and other exotic investment products to the public.
+These include credit default swaps, mortgage-backed securities, and collateralized debt obligations.
 These products were designed to spread or transfer investment risk.
-When the underlying investments of these products proved unsound, as was the case with mortgage-backed securities based on subprime mortgages, losses were spread across industries and affected institutional investors and the individuals who invested in them.
-Moreover, the resulting economic downturn affected even those with no investments at all.
-Many of these products were not well understood by investors or regulators and presented a high possibility of risk to the market.
+When the underlying investments of these products proved unsound, losses spread across industries and affected institutional investors and the individuals who invested in them.

-Say-on-pay—Dodd-Frank requires publicly traded companies to have independent compensation committees and give shareholders a nonbinding vote on executive compensation packages, a so-called say-on-pay.
-The provision, based on a model from the United Kingdom, is intended to encourage greater accountability and disclosure in setting executive compensation.
+Say-on-pay—Dodd-Frank requires publicly traded companies to have independent compensation committees and give shareholders a non-binding vote on executive compensation packages, a so-called say-on-pay.
+The provision is intended to encourage greater accountability and disclosure in setting executive compensation.

 Conflict of interest for former SEC commissioners and employees—as with Congress and other federal agencies, federal ethics laws prohibit direct lobbying by former SEC commissioners and staff for at least one year after they leave the agency.
-The law is intended to limit conflicts of interest.
-SEC commissioners and staff develop specialized skills and knowledge about how markets work in addition to how they are regulated.
-Consequently, many former SEC commissioners and staff go on to work at law firms and other businesses that practice before the commission.
+The law is intended to limit conflicts of interest (see also Chapter 1, Government Integrity and Civic Engagement: Ethics and Accountability).

 Strengthening watchdog agencies

-Congress should appropriate adequate funding for the Securities and Exchange Commission (SEC) and the Commodities Futures Trading Commission (CFTC) to perform all their duties under the Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank).
-Congress should permit conversion of the SEC and CFTC to self-funding, similar to that of federal banking agencies.
+Congress should appropriate adequate funding for the Securities and Exchange Commission (SEC) and the Commodities Futures Trading Commission (CFTC) to perform all their duties to protect retail investors and promote the integrity of our financial markets.
+Congress should permit conversion of the SEC and CFTC to self-funding, which would increase the independence of the agencies.

 Appointments to the Public Company Accounting Oversight Board (PCAOB) should include individuals of high integrity with significant knowledge of the informational needs of individual investors and a strong commitment to the fair and effective implementation of both the Dodd-Frank Act and the Sarbanes-Oxley Act.